Alaska Airlines Flight 261: Wreckage recovery and analysis

-The later analysis estimated that 90% of the thread in the acme nut had already worn away previously, and that it had finally stripped out during the flight while en route to San Francisco.
-Once the thread had failed, the horizontal stabilizer assembly was subjected to aerodynamic forces that it was not designed to withstand, leading to the complete failure of the stabilizer assembly.
-Based on the time since the last inspection of the jackscrew assembly, the NTSB determined that the acme nut thread had deteriorated at 0.012 in per 1,000 flight hours, much faster than the expected wear of 0.001 in per 1,000 flight‑hours.
-Over the course of the investigation, the NTSB considered a number of potential reasons for the substantial amount of deterioration of the nut thread on the jackscrew assembly, including the substitution by Alaska Airlines (with the approval of the aircraft manufacturer McDonnell Douglas) of AeroShell 33 grease instead of the previously approved lubricant, Mobilgrease 28.
-The use of AeroShell 33 was found not to be a factor in this accident.
+Later analysis determined that approximately 90% of the thread in the acme nut had already worn away before the flight, and that it ultimately stripped while the aircraft was en route to San Francisco.
+Once the threads failed, the horizontal stabilizer assembly was exposed to aerodynamic forces beyond its design limits, resulting in its complete failure.
+Based on the interval since the last inspection of the jackscrew assembly, the NTSB concluded that the acme nut threads had worn at a rate of 0.012 inches (0.30 mm) per 1,000 flight hours – significantly higher than the expected rate of 0.001 inches (0.025 mm) per 1,000 flight hours.
+During the investigation, the NTSB examined several possible causes for this excessive wear, including Alaska Airlines’ substitution – approved by the manufacturer, McDonnell Douglas – of AeroShell 33 grease in place of the previously specified Mobilgrease 28.
+However, the use of AeroShell 33 was ultimately determined not to have contributed to the accident.
 Insufficient lubrication of the components was also considered as a reason for the wear.
 Examination of the jackscrew and acme nut revealed that no effective lubrication was present on these components at the time of the accident.
 Ultimately, the lack of lubrication of the acme-nut thread and the resultant excessive wear were determined to be the direct causes of the accident.
 Both of these circumstances resulted from Alaska Airlines' attempts to cut costs.